stella

 What types of trials are currently open

-• Device trialsStudies of renal denervation and other procedures that lower blood pressure without medication.
+• Device trialsTesting procedures like renal denervation or carotid body modulation that aim to lower blood pressure without daily pills.

 Recently added Hypertension trials